Anyone who has ever gone through the process knows that looking for a new job can be a frustrating, dispiriting, and painful experience.

 Ask any hiring manager or HR professional and they’ll tell you this simple truth: employers hire people they know and people who are referred by trusted professional contacts.

-The statistics back this up.
-The job seeker who applies through a referral is 14 times more likely to be hired than the one who applies cold.
+Statistics show that the job seeker who applies through a referral is 14 times more likely to be hired than the one who applies cold.

 This isn’t a conspiracy.
 It’s just basic human nature.
 It’s just easier and safer for employers to hire people with whom they already have some connection.